-Schema mappings should be expressed in a declarative way, in order to be both human and machine readable allowing domain experts to understand.
-Domain experts should be capable of testing the semantics, reading and validating the schema matching.
-Therefore there should be a distinction between mapping information from the domain experts who know and provide the data and that created by the IT technicians who actually implement data translation and integration solutions, and serves as an interface between both.
+The Schema Matching and the Instance Generation policies should comprise different distinct steps in the data provision workflow.
+Instance Generation is more technical and does not require deep understanding of domain knowledge.
+Therefore it is more likely that is better understood by an IT expert than by a domain expert and the language should decouple the Instance Generation from the schema matching and to completely separate the definition of the schema matching from the actual execution.

-The schema matching and the URI generation policies comprise different distinct steps in the exchange workflow.
-Therefore the language should decouple the URI generation from the schema matching and to completely separate the definition of the schema matching from the actual execution.
+The Schema Matching declarations should allow for declaring the connectivity of the target graph in a symbolic way comprehensible to the domain expert, i.e., which entities reoccurring in the declarations will be transformed into the same identical per source data unit (record, parent tag etc.).
+Connectivity of the target graph should not be achieved by “smart” instance generation policies.

-The language should be symmetric and potentially invertible allowing bidirectional interaction between providers and aggregator and thus supporting not only a rich aggregators’ repository but also corrections and improvements in the providers’ data bases.
+Domain experts should be capable of testing the semantics, reading and validating the schema matching with adequate tools.
+Therefore there should be a distinction between mapping information from the domain experts who know and provide the data and information created by the IT technicians who actually implement data translation and integration solutions, and serves as an interface between both.

-There should be the capability to keep the schema mappings between different systems harmonized.
+There should be the capability to keep the schema mappings between different systems harmonized by semiautomatic comparisons of schema matching instructions.

 Specifically, regarding CIDOC-CRM as target schema, the language should support